RooRay/B2Worker/README.md

 # B2Worker
-The source code of a Cloudflare Worker that loads content from a public Backblaze B2 bucket onto a domain of your choosing :)
+Source code for a Cloudflare Worker that loads content from a public Backblaze B2 bucket onto a Cloudflare domain/subdomain :)

 ## Setup